- What is a backdoor?

 Examples of backdoor attacks

+- Cult of the Dead Cow.
 An early instance of a malicious backdoor appeared in 1998, when a hacking collective (Cult of the Dead Cow) created a form of malware to exploit weaknesses in the Windows operating system.
 This small program could be installed through a trojan without alerting the system’s user.
 It then allowed the hacker to remotely control the infected device.

+- Juniper Networks.
 Ten years later, we find an example of an administrative backdoor.
 Juniper Networks (the same company that would later be the center of another backdoor-related controversy) deliberately built backdoors into the firmware on some of their products.
 With a preset master password, a user could gain administrative access to the system.

-Juniper Networks isn’t the only company with connections to the US government to have suffered backdoor attacks.
+- SolarWinds.
 In 2020, the software company SolarWinds, which supplies software to US government agencies, was targeted by hackers.
 The attackers were able to install backdoors in SolarWinds software, allowing hackers to bypass security protocols and spy on the internal activity of the US government for almost a year.

 What are the laws regarding backdoor attacks?